abhishekbhakat/ppxl/README.md

 - For feature requests, please use our [feature request template](.github/ISSUE_TEMPLATE/feature_request.md)
 - For bug reports, use our [bug report template](.github/ISSUE_TEMPLATE/bug_report.md)
 - For security concerns, see our [security policy](SECURITY.md)

+## Credits

+This project was developed with assistance from [Kodu.ai](https://kodu.ai), an AI pair programming assistant that helped with:
+- Project structure and organization
+- Code implementation and testing
+- Documentation and release management
+- Build system configuration

 ## License